N3V044/N3V044/README.md

 # Nevo Ben Ami

-Cybersecurity Analyst building hands-on detection, monitoring, and SOC-style security solutions.
+Cybersecurity Analyst translating security concepts into practical, interactive interfaces.

 This profile showcases practical security projects that cover a broad range of core cybersecurity domains, with a focus on clear logic, technical depth, and real-world relevance.
 Together, they reflect a practical and analytical approach to cybersecurity work.